-You want a specific location where you’ll receive business mails and get phone answering services, an address that’ll also be on your website rather than using your home address.
+You want a specific location where you’ll receive business mail and get phone answering services, an address that’ll also be on your website rather than using your home address.

 But being a virtual business, you don’t need block-and-mortar office space, so why rent one?
 A virtual office solves that dilemma.

-However, your virtual office setup will differ from a traditional office space since you don’t operate physically.
-This article offers you a simple step-by-step guide on how to set up a virtual office business.
+However, your virtual office setup will differ from a traditional office since you don’t operate physically.
+This article offers a simple step-by-step guide on how to set up a virtual office business address.

 What is a Virtual Office?